AT&T Troubleshooting Guide

 Troubleshooting your AT&T TV app

-Watching AT&T TV on the mobile app?
+Watching DIRECTV STREAM on the mobile app?
 You’ll be better off with the latest updates installed (ABU can also stand for always be updating) to optimize your viewing experience.

-Your phone or tablet will probably update the AT&T TV app automatically, or at least tell you it’s time to download the new version.
+Your phone or tablet will probably update the DIRECTV STREAM app automatically, or at least tell you it’s time to download the new version.
 Hit the Android or iOS store and install away.

 If the app seems especially uncooperative, it might be best to uninstall it entirely and perform a new install.
 Don’t forget to restart your phone or tablet, as well (we know, so much rebooting).